paralepsis/nrproxystuff/README.md

 ```

 ## ICC Files
 You need two, one for the RGB (source) colorspace and one for the CMYK (target) colorspace.
+Notes below, but my suggestion is to:
+- Use sRGB_v4_ICC_preference.icc for source.
+- Use CGATS21_CRPC1.icc for target.
+- Put these in the directory above the source directory, and it'll find them.

 DriveThruCards provides one for the CMYK side:
 - https://help.drivethrupartners.com/hc/en-us/article_attachments/12904358770455/CGATS21_CRPC1.icc